Article Summary

 VPNSecure was founded in 2010 in Australia by VPNSecure Pty Ltd (AU).

-So they’ve been around for at least seven years now.
+So they’ve been around for over fourteen years now.

 VPNSecure.me pushes the claim that they collect no user logs right on their homepage.